sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 ### Process 1: [Sales Analysis]

-- Description: The project aimed to create an ETL (Extract, Transform, Load) pipeline for data extraction, transformation, and loading into SQL Server Databases.
-It included data analysis using SQL Server Analysis Services (SSAS) to build cubes for multi-dimensional analysis.
+- Description: The project aimed to create an ETL (Extract, Transform, Load) pipeline for data extraction, transformation, and loading into SQL Server Databases from the OLEDB source.
+It included data analysis using SQL Server Analysis Services (SSAS) to build cubes for multi-dimensional and Tabular analysis for business users.
 These cubes supported interactive dashboards and data visualizations for informed decision-making.
   ![Sales Analysis](https://github.com/sshahidul29/Sales-and-Procurement-Data-Integration-and-Analytics-Framework/blob/main/Figures/Sales.PNG)
 *Figure 1: Sales Analysis Star Schema*
 - End-to-End Solution: Describe the complete solution for this process.